The quick and easy guide to backup your LinkedIn, Facebook, Google+, Twitter & Pinterest accounts like a boss.

 If you would like to keep a backup of your DMs too, Twinbox is a free Twitter client that installs as a plugin for Outlook and lets you manage your Tweets like email, keeping copies of everything you tweet, DM or are mentioned in.

 “Your Facebook archive includes sensitive info like your private Wall posts, photos and profile information.”

 - Login to Facebook

 - Click the down arrow to the extreme right of the Home link, then click Settings from the menu which appears

 - At the bottom of the General Account Settings page, click the “Download a copy” link.

 - On the Download Your Information page, click the Start My Archive button.

-Sounds good but the first time I tried it, no email ever came, so I wasn’t able to download the archive.
+Sounds good but the last time I tried it, no email ever came, so I wasn’t able to download the archive.
 And as a relatively light Facebook user, compiling that archive should have taken no more than a few minutes.

 Luckily, there are other options:

 Archive Facebook is a Firefox add-on.
 This “is a free tool that allows you to save content from your Facebook account directly to your hard drive.
 Archive your photos, messages, activity stream, friends list, notes, events and groups.”